Skip to content

 timeout: 48h

-Hug phases use the same PASS / ROUTE / ESCALATE verdict model as automated gates.
-The review block is required — it tells the orchestrator who reviews, which artifacts to present, and how long to wait.
+HUG gates use the same PASS / ROUTE / ESCALATE verdict model as automated gates.
+The review.reviewer field is required — it tells the orchestrator who reviews.
+Optional artifacts, timeout, and remind_every fields within the review: block control which files to present and how long to wait.

 See Human Gate (HUG) for the full setup and configuration.